ShoWorks Help Articles

 Note: The following article applies only to ShoWorks

 2006 and prior users.
-ShoWorks 2009 allows for real-time formatting
+Newer versions of ShoWorks allows for real-time formatting

 directly in text boxes by highlighting sections of text and changing the